/main_page.html

 Does it hurt?

-No. I work in a way that is enough to create the changes but not so much that the person can't relax into it.
+I work with enough pressure to create the changes, but not so much that the person can't relax into it.
 Sometimes it is uncomfortable for a moment or two, as old, stuck places in the body start to open up, and then it feels better after.
+Everyone is different, so I try to work in a way that works best for each client.
+If the client finds the work painful, I simple work more gently, so the person can relax into the work, and the tissue can change.

 Who would benefit?